samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 **Description**:

-> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovey
+> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovery
 > between each.

 ### Friday

 #### Workout 1
-* **Name**: Swim Speed Intervals

-**Description**:

-> Warm-Up 300m Easy, RPE4 8x25m BS drills w/ 10s rest between drills 6x200m of
-> 50m Easy, RPE4/50m Hard, RPE8, 20s rest between intervals 8x25m Sprints,
-> RPE10, 20s rest between sprints 8x25m K&R; drills w/15s rest between drills
-> Cool-Down 300m easy, RPE4

-#### Workout 2
 * **Name**: Base Run + Flat Strides
 * **Duration**: 1 day and 21 hours